kalininalab/ESP_Leak_Analysis/README.md

 | ESP   | dataESP_NoATP.pkl  | Yes     | ESM1bts+PreGNN/ECFP | No      |                     |
 | ESP   | dataESP_D3408.pkl  | Yes     | ESM1bts+PreGNN/ECFP | No      |                     |

 * *DataSAIL can split data in 1 and 2 dimensions(1D,2D).
 The 1D splits are [C1e, C1f, I1e I1f] and the 2D splits are C2 and I2, we used C2 and all 1D splits in this project.
-To get more information please check the dataSAIL webpage(https://datasail.readthedocs.io/en/latest/index.html).For the 1D split, we combine one of the hard split train and test sets and then split them using the method reported in the ESP paper.
-For the 2D split, we apply the same process to the C2 train and test sets.
-Since the 2D split is the hardest and we aim to minimize data leakage, some data points are not selected for the final splits.
-Thus, we combine the C2 split train and test sets and split them again using the ESP split methods.
+To get more information please check the dataSAIL webpage(https://datasail.readthedocs.io/en/latest/index.html).
 * +In this project we refer to the split method that used in ESP paper as ESP split
 ### 2-1-SplitByDataSAIL.py
 * This script aims to split (by DataSAIL) and generate negative data for each DataFrame explained in above.